Timing-based mass measurement of exotic long-lived particles at the FCC-ee: Analysis and results

 This spread in time and position of the interaction point will thus contribute to the uncertainty on the measurement of the LLP path length in the detector.

-An additional uncertainty is the jitter in the beam crossing signal broadcast to the experiment, and how reproducible the centering of the beam crossing is fill by fill.
+An additional uncertainty is the jitter in the reference signal of beam crossing delivered by the machine to the experiment, and how reproducible the centering of the beam crossing is fill by fill.
 From the LHC experience \cite{Baron:2012fb}, the intrinsic jitter of the signal generated by RF of the accelerator is order 2~ps, with an additional 2~ps from the transmission to the experiments.
 As regards the reproducibility of the bunch structure and position, it is expected that it will be very precisely measured using the large number of available $Z$ decays.
 This small uncertainty is ignored in the following calculations.